dirigeants/klasa/guides/Piece Basics/CreatingFinalizers.md

 ### commandlogging

 This finalizer, unlike commandCooldown, it's only run if the property `commandLogging` of your Klasa's client configs is set to `true`.
-It prints in the cmd prompt the command run, where, the user who ran it, and the time it took to process the command.
+It prints in the command prompt the command run, where, the user who ran it, and the time it took to process the command.

 ## Further Reading: